wolves

 While predation will not eliminate the disease from deer or elk populations, predators that selectively prey on infected animals would be expected to reduce the number of infections.
 This would be more likely in areas where wolves are well established.

-While reduction of the prevalence of the disease is an important and achievable objective, we do believe that it is not feasible for it to be eliminated from Colorado.
+While reducing the prevalence of CWD is an important and achievable objective, we don’t believe it is feasible for it to be eliminated from Colorado.

 Resources